HuyyTran/NextGenHome/README.md

 ## About the project

 The NextGenHome Project is an innovative home automation system integrating AI and IoT technologies to enhance home management through advanced automation and user interaction capabilities.
-This project is structured into two main components: the backend and the frontend, each residing in its own subfolder.

 ## Table of Contents
 - [Features](#Features)